 Learning that your child has cancer or a blood disorder may seem like overwhelming news to take in.
-Someone who has never experienced it before may have little knowledge about childhood cancer or blood disorders.

-Develop a strong support network.
 Parents say that as time passes, dealing with the cancer or blood disorder diagnosis becomes easier.
 Some parents believe this because they understand it better and because friends and family are lending their support.
 Talking to other families who have been dealing with a similar disease can also be a positive step.
 A strong support network for children and parents facing cancer and blood disorders spans the country, with local and national parents groups, support groups for children and their siblings, organizations that deal with education, and other branches.

 Texas Children’s Hospital is proud and honored once again to be named a leader in pediatric health care by U.S. News & World Report, ranking No. 1 in Texas and No. 3 nationally in its 2023-2024 Best Children’s Hospitals report.